yemisi29/realworld-cicd-pipeline-project/README.md

   - Install git by running: sudo yum install git -y    (The SonarQube server already has git)
   - Clone the following repository: https://github.com/avinashmamidi/realworld-cicd-pipeline-project.git
   - Change directory to "realworld-cicd-pipeline-project"
-  - Swtitch to the "prometheus-and-grafana" git branch
-  - Run: ls or ll  (to confirm you have the branch files including "install-node-exporter.sh")
+  - Run: cd realworld-cicd-pipeline-project
-  - Run: ./install-node-exporter.sh
+  - Run: ./scripts/install-node-exporter.sh
   - Make sure the status shows "Active (running)"
   - Access the Node Exporters running on port "9100", open your browser and run the below
       - Jenkins-Maven-AnsiblePublicIPaddress:9100   (Confirm the pages are accessible)